Posts

 Forbes reports that customer testimonials, tutorial videos, and demonstration videos are the three most effective types of video marketing.
 Having influencers and consumers create testimonials, or how-to videos of your products associates an already trusted face to your brand.
 Rather than feel marketed to, consumers are more likely to feel that they are receiving a recommendation from a friend.

-They Are Infinitely Shareable
+2. Video Ads Are Infinitely Shareable

 Video ads are the future because they can be shared and gain traction on their own.
 Incredibly, 92% of mobile video consumers share videos with others.
 Video advertising is the most likely content type to be shared on social media.